-- Year 4: your last year will bring subjects relative to company and administrative law as well as a chance to do a placement in a real life practice.
+- Year 4: your last year will bring subjects relative to company and administrative law as well as a chance to do a placement in real-life practice.
 You will finish with more law electives as well.

 During these 4 years of study to attain your law degree, very few hours are spent in a classroom with a professor.
 Most of your studying will take place in the university library as you study independently.

-After your final examinations and graduation, you are ready to join the workforce!
+After your final examinations and graduation, you'll be prepared for the workforce.

 Career Options in the Field of Law